 - Drink plenty of fluids.
 Drink six to eight glasses of water and other liquids (not alcohol) each day to help keep stools soft.

 Consider fiber supplements.
-Most people don't get enough of the recommended amount of fiber — 25 grams a day for women and 38 grams a day for men — in their diet.
-Studies have shown that over-the-counter fiber supplements, such as Metamucil and Citrucel, improve overall symptoms and bleeding from hemorrhoids.
-These products help keep stools soft and regular.
+Most people don't get enough of the recommended amount of fiber — 20 to 30 grams a day — in their diet.
+Studies have shown that over-the-counter fiber supplements, such as psyllium (Metamucil) or methylcellulose (Citrucel), improve overall symptoms and bleeding from hemorrhoids.

 If you use fiber supplements, be sure to drink at least eight glasses of water or other fluids every day.
-Otherwise, the supplements can cause constipation or make constipation worse.
+Otherwise, the supplements can cause or worsen constipation.

 - Don't strain.
 Straining and holding your breath when trying to pass a stool creates greater pressure in the veins in the lower rectum.

 - Go as soon as you feel the urge.
-If you wait to pass a bowel movement and the urge goes away, your stool could become dry and be harder to pass.
+If you wait to pass a bowel movement and the urge goes away, your stool could dry out and be harder to pass.

 - Avoid long periods of sitting.
 Sitting too long, particularly on the toilet, can increase the pressure on the veins in the anus.